-Néolithe is developing an innovative industrial process for transforming non-recyclable waste into standardized mineral aggregates, which can be used in road sub-bases and concrete.
+Néolithe is developing an innovative industrial process for transforming non-recyclable (non inert & non dangerous) waste into mineral aggregates, which can be used in road sub-bases and concrete.
 It thus creates the 3rd way of recovering this waste: fossilization.

 This process reduces greenhouse gas emissions from waste treatment by 50% to 80%.
-In France, more than 40 million tons of waste per year could be treated by fossilization, which would allow a 5% reduction in French carbon emissions, all industries combined.
+In France, more than 30million tons of waste per year could be treated by fossilization, which would allow a 5% reduction in French carbon emissions, all industries combined.

 Néolithe is an innovative company in the treatment of non-recyclable waste, currently buried or incinerated.
 Our innovation is based on a physical and chemical process thanks to the addition of a binder, produced only by Néolithe and protected by industrial secrecy.
 Néolithe is developing a process to transform DNIND, by recycling them into aggregates suitable for construction.
 These aggregates are called Anthropocites and the waste processing unit the Fossilizer.
 The Fossilizer is a set of machines processing ultimate waste in order to make powder and then mix it with our binder to make waste aggregates.

 Intervention domainsCarbon Balance - Carbon Offsetting scheme - Clean Development Mechanisms - Environmental approach of urbanism - Combating greenhouse gases - Exploitation and elimination - Eco-design and clean technologies - Eco-materials, Eco-design and Eco-products, Alternative raw materials - Sustainable urban planning - Waste management - Recycling and exploiting materials - Industrial ecology - Treatment and sorting - Waste centres